-- a the capital structure, including shareholders with significant stakes and the existing relationships among them, the stakes held by members of the board, the treasury shares of the company and any shareholders' agreements in place; - b the structure of the board of directors, including information on its composition, functioning rules, existing committees, remuneration, relationship with significant shareholders and procedures for selection of directors; - c related-party transactions with shareholders, directors and managers, including intra-group transactions; - d risk management policies; - e information on the functioning of the general shareholders' meeting; and - f evaluation and assessment of the level of compliance with the Unified Code recommendations or, where this is the case, an explanation of any deviations.
+- a the capital structure, including shareholders with significant stakes and the existing relationships among them, the stakes held by members of the board, the treasury shares of the company and any shareholders' agreements in place; - b the structure of the board of directors, including information on its composition, functioning rules, existing committees, remuneration, relationship with significant shareholders and procedures for the selection of directors; - c related-party transactions with shareholders, directors and managers, including intra-group transactions; - d risk management policies; - e information on the functioning of the general shareholders' meeting; and - f evaluation and assessment of the level of compliance with the Unified Code recommendations or, where applicable, an explanation of any deviations.

-The Unified Code recommendations are given within a frame of categories and concepts deemed to be imperative, and directed to all listed companies, whatever their size, market capitalisation or nature, being also applicable to financial institutions.
+The Unified Code recommendations, although voluntary, are given within a frame of categories and concepts deemed to be imperative and directed to all listed companies, whatever their size, market capitalisation or nature.

-According to the most recent data available, which relates to the 2010 fiscal year, the degree of compliance of the recommendations of the Unified Code by listed companies included in the IBEX 35 index is remarkable: 87.8 per cent of the recommendations are complied with, while 6.2 per cent of the recommendations are complied with partially.
-Although sensibly reduced, this ratio also remains high if all companies listed in Spain (and not only the 35 largest ones included in IBEX 35) are considered.
-In 2010, 78.1 per cent of the Unified Code recommendations were followed by the 153 companies that are listed in Spain, while 8.9 per cent of the recommendations were partially complied with.
+According to the most recent data available, which relate to the 2011 fiscal year, the degree of compliance with the recommendations of the Unified Code by listed companies included in the IBEX 35 index is remarkable: 90.2 per cent of the recommendations were complied with in 2011, while 5.1 per cent of the recommendations were complied with partially.
+Although somewhat reduced, this ratio also remains high if all companies listed in Spain (and not only the 35 largest ones included in IBEX 35) are considered.
+81.3 per cent of the Unified Code recommendations were followed by the 149 companies that were listed in Spain in 2011, while 7.6 per cent of the recommendations were partially complied with.

 Despite this, it has been noted - especially in respect of non-IBEX 35 companies - that the quality of the information given to explain the deviations needs to be improved, and that on many occasions compliance with the recommendations is more in form than in essence.
 In any case, the evaluation of the degree of compliance of the recommendations and the explanations given by the relevant companies is left to the markets and to the CNMV.
-In this regard, the CNMV has powers to request from any issuer additional explanations regarding its corporate governance practice and the information on that included in the annual corporate governance report, including the publication of amendments and the imposition of fines or other sanctions in the case of breaches of applicable law.
+In this regard, the CNMV has powers to request